 Carpet Cleaning Franchise Review: Q&A With Brian Curran of Chem-Dry

-Brian Curran’s Chem-Dry carpet cleaning franchise is still growing strong nearly 20 years after a cross-country roadtrip introduced him to the brand.
+Brian Curran and his Chem-Dry carpet cleaning franchise are still growing strong nearly 20 years after a cross-country road trip introduced him to the brand.

 After graduating from Virginia Commonwealth University with a degree in advertising, Brian Curran and a buddy set off on a countrywide adventure.
 They partied in New Orleans, explored Dallas, drove through New Mexico, hung out in San Diego, and finally headed north for San Francisco.